BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - DATA RECORDERS (ET Classes)

-The 2016 NHRA Rulebook indicates the use of data recorders (except for play back type tachometers) are prohibited in all ET Brackets with the exception of Super Pro.
+The 2023 NHRA Rulebook indicates the use of data recorders (except for play back type tachometers) are prohibited in all ET Brackets with the exception of Super Pro, Pro and Sled/Bike.

 Firebird operates under the Compulink StarTrak AUTOSTART system.
 Please familiarize yourself with the following procedures, which have been refined and perfected at a multitude of top-rated facilities.
 Here’s how it works: